 In carrying out this sort of research, I have realized that hints and tips (patterns) for doing things do not just help in the target domain, but rather include essential wisdom that can apply to almost any other domain or subject.
 On this basis, I realized that contained within these various hints and tips is plentiful wisdom that will prove helpful in the current difficult situation.
 As a result, I decided to share this wisdom in a form that is easy to understand.
-This project introduces a new version of some of the pattern languages that we at Iba Lab, Keio University and CreativeShift Inc. have created by translating them to be helpful and applicable to current lifestyles in the age of COVID-19.
-The project began as a serialization on my blog in Japanese that was then revised and edited (Fig. 1), and it was published in Japan at the end of September 2020 as a book (Iba, 2020), Hints for living during the COVID-19 pandemic (Fig. 2).
+This project introduces a new version of some of the pattern languages that we at Iba Lab, Keio University and CreativeShift Inc. have created by applying them to be helpful to current lifestyles in the age of